FabSignal/impulsar/README.md

 **How the backing works:**
 - Government deposits transfer funds ($25B annually)
-- Funds invested primarily in short-term LECAPs (and money market instruments) to provide liquidity and yield, under an explicit reserve buffer / overcollateralization policy designed to absorb indexation mismatch vs CER
+- Funds invested primarily in short-term LECAPs, BONCAP and money market instruments (liquidity + yield), with an explicit reserve buffer / overcollateralization policy to ensure CER indexation under stress.
 - ARU tokens issued on blockchain, representing ownership stake
 - As CER increases, the displayed ARS value updates automatically (ARU × CER).
 The reserve portfolio is managed to sustainably fund redemptions under the buffer/overcollateralization policy.
 - **Without this investment, State would have deficit when beneficiaries withdraw**